thewtex/thesis/high_freq_plaque/high_freq_plaque.rst

 .. sectnum::
   :prefix: 7.

-High-frequency ultrasound imaging is useful for examining small objects -- it has the advantage of high resolution at the expense of low penetration.
-In this chapter new high frequency imaging techniques are explored for interrogation of the excised plaques which result from endarterectomy.
+High-frequency ultrasound imaging is useful for examining tissue structures and inhomogeneitites like calcifications -- it has the advantage of high resolution at the expense of low penetration.
+In this chapter new high frequency imaging techniques are explored for interrogation of the excised plaques which result from carotid endarterectomy procedures.
 First the materials and methods used to create these images are described.
 Note that many other details are found in Appendix A.  Then, initial 3D parametric images of the excised plaques are presented.